|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Karasukojima Naval Armory as the 37th Type A Midget Submarine completed.
 Delivered to the Imperial Japanese Navy (IJN) as HA-37 Type A Midget Submarine.

 On November 13, 1942 Japanese submarine I-20 embarks this midget submarine and departs Truk bound for Guadalcanal.
 That same day returns to Truk because the midget submarine suffered a malfunction.

-On November 19, 1942 at 3:00am Japanese submarine I-20 launches HA-37 roughly six miles off Cape Esperence on Guadalcanal.
+On November 19, 1942 at 3:00am Japanese submarine I-20 launches HA-37 roughly six miles off Cape Esperance on Guadalcanal.
 Aboard is commander Lt(jg) Miyoshi Yoshiaki with crew member PO1C Umeda Kiyoshi.
 A few minutes later, HA-37's steering system develops a serious oil leak but continues on the surface but fails to sight any targets.
 At 6:55am the damaged midget submarine was scuttled off Cape Esperance on Guadalcanal.

 Fates of the Crew

 Miyoshi and Umeda escape ashore and join Japanese forces on Guadalcanal.